ibm-cloud-docs/vpc/vpn-create.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To create a VPN gateway by using the CLI, enter the following command:
+To create a VPN gateway from the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-gateway-create VPN_GATEWAY_NAME SUBNET